OmerTu/GoogleHomeKodi/README.md

 ------------
 ## How to setup

-Disclaimer: The security aspect of this setup can be improved.
-Use on your own risk and choose complex username & password in the below steps.
+Disclaimer: Use on your own risk and choose complex username & password in the below steps.

 ### **A) Enable webserver access in kodi**
 1. In Kodi, go to *Settings* >> *Web server*